twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 $ sudo apt-get update
 ```

-Install the puppetmaster
+Install the Puppet master

-On the puppetmaster machine, install the puppetmaster and a webserver:
+On the puppetmaster machine, install the Puppet master and a webserver:
 ```
 $ sudo apt-get install puppetmaster-passenger
 ```

 The Puppet client-server model is a lot like the Apache client-server model.
 The Puppet master runs a web server.
 Puppet clients run a daemon, called an agent, that periodically makes web requests to the Puppet master.
 Installing puppetmaster-passenger automatically installs Apache and configures a vhost for us.

-On the client, install the puppet agent:
+On the client, install the Puppet agent:

 ```
 $ sudo apt-get install puppet